Wonchan-Kim/Obsidian_CS/School/CMPT454/ASGN3.md

 After LSN 60: P1 becomes 2 (LSN 60)
 After LSN 90: P3 becomes 2(LSN 90)
 After LSN 100: P1 becomes 3(LSN100)

+<div class="page-break" style="page-break-before: always;"></div>

+Question 3
+- Transactions that are undone

+    - Losers: T1 and T2.
+        At crash time, both T1 and T2 are still active (no commit/abort log record), so they are loser transactions.

+    - T3 is not undone.
+        T3 has a commit record at LSN 80, so it is a winner transaction and is excluded from the undo phase.

+- Undo steps (using ToUndo, starting from log tail LSN 100)

+    After the redo phase, the disk pages are:

+    - P1 = 3 (PageLSN = 100)

+    - P2 = 3 (PageLSN = 70)

+    - P3 = 2 (PageLSN = 90)

+    Initial ToUndo set (from the TT at the end of analysis):

+    - ToUndo = { 100 (T1), 90 (T2) }

+    ARIES undo always takes the largest LSN from ToUndo, undoes that record, writes a CLR, and then follows the prevLSN chain of the same transaction.

+    Step 1 – LSN 100 (T1, P1)

+    - Action: undo update of P1 at LSN 100
+        P1: 3 → 2

+    - ToUndo: remove 100, add T1’s prevLSN = 60
+        ToUndo = { 90 (T2), 60 (T1) }

+    - Log: write a CLR describing the undo of LSN 100

+    Step 2 – LSN 90 (T2, P3)

+    - Action: undo update of P3 at LSN 90
+        P3: 2 → 1

+    - ToUndo: remove 90, add T2’s prevLSN = 70
+        ToUndo = { 70 (T2), 60 (T1) }

+    - Log: write a CLR describing the undo of LSN 90

+    Step 3 – LSN 70 (T2, P2)

+    - Action: undo update of P2 at LSN 70
+        P2: 3 → 2

+    - ToUndo: remove 70, add T2’s prevLSN = 40
+        ToUndo = { 60 (T1), 40 (T2) }

+    - Log: write a CLR describing the undo of LSN 70

+    Step 4 – LSN 60 (T1, P1)

+    - Action: undo update of P1 at LSN 60
+        P1: 2 → 1

+    - ToUndo: remove 60, add T1’s prevLSN = 10
+        ToUndo = { 40 (T2), 10 (T1) }

+    - Log: write a CLR describing the undo of LSN 60

+    Step 5 – LSN 40 (T2, P2)

+    - Action: undo update of P2 at LSN 40
+        P2: 2 → 1

+    - ToUndo: remove 40, add T2’s prevLSN = 20
+        ToUndo = { 20 (T2), 10 (T1) }

+    - Log: write a CLR describing the undo of LSN 40

+    Step 6 – LSN 20 (T2, P2)

+    - Action: undo update of P2 at LSN 20
+        P2: 1 → 0

+    - ToUndo: remove 20; T2 has no earlier LSN, so T2 is fully undone
+        ToUndo = { 10 (T1) }

+    - Log: write a CLR describing the undo of LSN 20

+    Step 7 – LSN 10 (T1, P1)

+    - Action: undo update of P1 at LSN 10
+        P1: 1 → 0

+    - ToUndo: remove 10; T1 has no earlier LSN, so T1 is fully undone
+        ToUndo = ∅, so the undo phase terminates

+    - Log: write a CLR describing the undo of LSN 10

+    Note: log records of T3 (LSN 50 and the commit at LSN 80) never enter ToUndo, because T3 is a committed (winner) transaction.
+Therefore they are not processed during the undo phase.

+- Values after the Undo Phase

+    - P1: 0

+    - P2: 0

+    - P3: 1

+    All effects of loser transactions T1 and T2 have been undone, while the committed update of T3 on P3 is preserved.
+Thus, the final database state reflects exactly the committed transactions only, as required by ARIES.